-This report is a follow-up to the previous report sent in June 2022 entitled Nutrient Source Identification Report (NSIR).
-In accordance with the 2016 MS4 General Permit, permittee-owned properties are required to be reviewed for feasibility to implement Best Management Practices (BMPs) to reduce the frequency, volume, and pollutant loads of stormwater discharges to and from the Town's MS4 system.
+This memorandum is a follow-up to the previous report sent on June 30, 2022 entitled Nutrient Source Identification Report (NSIR) in accordance with the 2016 MS4 General Permit requirements to meet water quality standards for discharges to certain water quality limited waters subject to additional requirements, Section 2.2.2 and Appendix H. Under these requirements, all permittee-owned properties identified in the NSIR that are within the drainage area of the impaired water or its tributaries are required to be reviewed for feasibility to implement Best Management Practices (BMPs) that will reduce the frequency, volume, and pollutant loads of stormwater discharges to and from the Town's MS4 system.
+In addition, the Town is required to plan and install a minimum of one structural BMP as a demonstration project within the drainage area of water quality limited water (in this case Phosphorus) with high load potential by the end of Year 6 of the permit (June 30, 2024).

-This NSIR identified a list of 5 Town-owned properties that potentially could be retrofitted.
-Since providing this list, BETA added additional locations anticipating some sites may not be suitable following field investigations; BETA also removed some sites because they are not Town-owned.
-A total of nine sites were considered in this investigation.
+This NSIR identified a list of Town owned properties that potentially could be retrofitted.
+Since providing this list, BETA added 4 additional locations for a total of nine sites considered in this investigation.